Grevillea extorris: Description

 Grevillea extorris is an erect shrub that typically grows to a height of 1–2.5 m.
 Its leaves are linear to narrowly oblong, 40–120 mm long and 1–3 mm wide.
 The edges of the leaves are turned down or rolled under, the upper surface of the leaves silky-hairy at first, later glabrous, the lower surface silky-hairy or obscured.
 The flowers are arranged on the stems or in leaf axils in clusters of three to twelve flowers on a rachis 0.5–4 mm long.
 The flowers are pink to red or yellow, the pistil 28–38 mm long.
 Flowering occurs from April to September and the fruit is an oval follicle 11–15 mm long.

 Taxonomy

 Grevillea extorris was first formally described in 1889 by Spencer Le Marchant Moore in the Journal of the Linnean Society, Botany.
 The specific epithet (extorris) means "banished", referring to the inhospitable places in which this species grows.

 Distribution and habitat

 This grevillea grows in low woodland or shrubland, near creeks and on rocky slopes from near Mullewa to Lake Darlot and from Cue to Mount Jackson in the Avon Wheatbelt, Coolgardie, Great Victoria Desert, Murchison and Yalgoo biogeographic regions of western Western Australia.

 Conservation status

-Grevillea exposita is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Grevillea exposita is listed as Least Concern on the IUCN Red List of Threatened Species and as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.

+This grevillea is widely distributed, common and has a stable overall population.
+There are no major threats to the species identified at present or in the near future.